November Blues

 November Blues is a young adult novel by Sharon M. Draper, first published in 2007.
 It's the second novel of the Jericho Trilogy, the sequel to The Battle of Jericho.
-The book tackles and discusses the issue of teen pregnancy, as well as making the readers aware that actions always have consequences and that taking responsibility for those actions is always very important.
+The book tackles the issue of teen pregnancy and its consequences.

 Plot summary

-November Nelson lost her boyfriend, Josh Prescott, when a pledge stunt went horribly wrong.
-After his death, November has to deal with the heartache of losing him forever.
-Also, November realizes that she is pregnant with Josh's child.
-November faces the pressures of telling her family and friends that she is pregnant at 16, being talked about and laughed at by her classmates at school, and figuring out how to provide for her child.
+November Nelson is a 16 year-old grieving the death of her boyfriend, Josh Prescott, after a hazing incident went horribly wrong.
+She discovers that she is pregnant with Josh's child, and must navigate the pressures of telling her family, figuring out how to provide for her child, and handling Josh's anguished parents.